Iran's Supreme Leader: Vienna Offers "Not Worth Watching" | ExBulletin

 Iran had previously said it could use up to 60% enriched uranium for nuclear-powered ships.
 However, the Islamic Republic does not currently have such ships in its fleet.

 Iran had enriched up to 20% and this was a short technical step in the weapons scale levels.
-The deal limited Iran’s wealth to 3.76%
+Agreement limits Iran’s wealth to 3.76%

-Iran’s envoy to the IAEA, Kazem Gharibabadi, posted an online letter to IAEA Director-General Rafael Grossi warning against “any adventurism by the (Israeli) regime” targeting Iran’s nuclear facilities.
+Iran’s envoy to the IAEA, Kazem Gharibabadi, posted an online letter to IAEA Director-General Rafael Grossi warning against any adventurism by the (regime) Israel targeting Iranian nuclear sites.

 IAEA inspectors visited Natanz on Wednesday on their first trip since the sabotage and found Iran preparing an above-ground area for the highest enrichment, the agency said.